tgrapperon/swift-composable-environment/README.md

 When importing the latest versions of TCA, there will likely be ambiguities when using the `@Dependency` property wrapper, or the `DependencyKey` protocol.
 As this library will give way to TCA, the preferred approach is the following:

-- Define a typealias to both TCA's types in a module you own (or in you're application if you're not using modules):
+- Define a typealias to both TCA's types in a module you own (or in your application if you're not using modules):
 ```swift
 import ComposableArchitecture
 public typealias DependencyKey = ComposableArchitecture.DependencyKey